 The Collaborative Environment and Sustainability Program is not a direct entry program.
 Graduate students may apply to the program following admission to and registration in a HOME Program (department), where the student will have a research supervisor, complete a research thesis and earn a graduate degree in a specific discipline.

-Masters students: admission is restricted to part-time and full-time students entering their first year of studies in the home department.
+Masters students: admission is restricted to students entering their first year of studies in a home department either the May or September term.
+Students entering their home program in the January term are ineligible to apply.

-PhD students: admission is restricted to part-time and full-time students entering their first year of studies in a home department, but may seek entry to the program as late as the first term of their second full year of studies.
+PhD students: admission is restricted to students entering their first year of studies in a home department, but may seek entry to the program as late as the first term of their second year of studies.

 The applicant must be completing research (in any discipline) that is related to the study of the environment or sustainability.